-We recommend you purchase international travel insurance that includes medical – this can be done at time of deposit/registration.
+We require you purchase international travel insurance that includes medical – this can be done at time of deposit/registration.

 Is this tour for you?

-Please note: you must be able to carry your own luggage.
+Please note: we will be staying at mostly monasteries (1-star accommodations).
+You must be able to carry your own luggage on wheels.
 You must be in good physical shape.
 You must be flexible.
-You must bring your own sleeping bag.
+You must bring your own bed sheets or sleeping bag.